Electricians play a vital role in keeping homes and businesses powered. But working with electricity comes with serious risks.

-If you have been injured while employed as an electrician or electrician’s apprentice in South Carolina, you may be entitled to workers’ compensation benefits.
-Most businesses in South Carolina are required to carry workers’ compensation insurance to pay for medical care, rehabilitation and lost wages partially for employees harmed on the job.
+If you’re an electrician or an apprentice in South Carolina and you’ve been injured on the job, you may be entitled to workers’ compensation benefits.
+Most employers in South Carolina are required to carry workers’ compensation insurance to pay for medical care, rehabilitation, and partial wage replacement for employees harmed on the job.

 Contact us today at (888) 324-3100 to schedule a free case evaluation.
-We have offices located in Charleston, Columbia, Myrtle Beach and Clinton, SC and handle cases throughout South Carolina.
+We have offices located in Charleston, North Charleston, Columbia, Myrtle Beach, Summerville, and Clinton, SC, and handle cases throughout South Carolina.

 Common Injuries of Electricians in South Carolina

-Working with electricity poses a risk.
-Contact with a live wire can cause electrical current to move through the body.
-On-the-job injuries for electricians include shocks, electrical burns, broken bones and more.
-Electricians and electrical helpers are frequently exposed to hazards.
+Working with electricity is inherently risky.
 Even the most experienced electricians who take safety precautions may sustain one or more work-related injuries during their career.

 These are the most common electrician injuries we see:

-- Fractures and Broken Bones: Electricians often work on elevated platforms, such as on top of buildings, on ladders, and other locations where they need to work on wiring or electrical fixtures.
-A misstep can cause an electrician to fall and sustain serious injuries, such as broken bones.
-A fall-related injury may be secondary to a shock.
-For instance, if a worker is exposed to an electrical current, the jolt may cause the electrician to fall.
+- Fractures and Broken Bones: Electricians often work on elevated platforms, such as on top of buildings, on ladders, and in other locations where they need to work on wiring or electrical fixtures.
+A misstep can cause an electrician to fall and sustain serious injuries or a fall may be a secondary injury if it was caused by exposure to an electrical current.
+Even if the electrical current didn’t injure the worker, the resulting fall could result in serious injuries.

 - Lacerations and Shrapnel Injuries: Electricians may suffer from lacerations and shrapnel-type injuries as well as shock injuries during an arc blast or electrical explosion.
 These injuries can be severe or fatal.